 This is a linear ride but you could turn it into a circular ride by heading south east from the hill along Redlish Road and then returning to Pateley Bridge on other country lanes.

 To continue your cycling in the area head north from Pateley Bridge and enjoy a waterside cycle along the lovely Gouthwaite Reservoir.
+Not far to the south is Thruscross Reservoir which can be reached by following Redlish Road from the hill.
 Parts of the Nidderdale Way also run along country lanes in the area and is another good option.